RoboJackets/pcb-contest/CONTEST.md

 ## Required Files
 - EAGLE Schematic (.sch) file
 - EAGLE Board (.brd) file
-- EAGLE Library (.lbr) for any custom parts not included in the [RoboJackets Standard Library](https://github.com/RoboJackets/eagle-libraries)
+- EAGLE Library (.lbr) file for any custom parts not included in the [RoboJackets Standard Library](https://github.com/RoboJackets/eagle-libraries)
 - Bill of Materials (for one unit including the PCB and other componenets) as a CSV file with the following columns:
 	- Quantity
 	- Part RefDes